-• Members welcomed the additional assistance from the Government however that aid was to combat the energy crisis and that Council Tax support had always been in place.
+Members welcomed the additional assistance from the Government however that aid was to combat the energy crisis and that Council Tax support had always been in place.
 Some members felt that the support provided was only bringing residents up to an expected level of living.
-It was felt that the Council needed a scheme to help those hit hardest even if only temporarily to combat the cost of living crisis.
-By raising the support to 100% it would simplify the scheme to residents and reduce the need for recovery action.
+It was felt that the Council needed a scheme to help those hit hardest even if only temporarily

-- The scheme which was being proposed was unchanged from last year.
+- to combat the cost of living crisis.
+By raising the support to 100% it would simplify the scheme to residents and reduce the need for recovery action. - The scheme which was being proposed was unchanged from last year.
 It was confirmed that the Authority was one of the most generous in the region.
 Members were unaware of any major problems with the scheme and it was felt that 8% was a small amount of money.
 The Council Tax scheme was felt to be generous and had proven to work. - It was confirmed to members that the forecasted cost of £25,756,617 was for residential homes only. - Members noted that the future of the hardship fund would be announced in due course.
-If it was not continued the Council would look into providing similar cover within its own budget.
+If it was not continued the Council would look into providing similar cover within its own budget. - There was a suggestion that a national scheme would simplify the process for residents and reduce the workload on officers.